-The book “The children’s meditations In my heart” by Gitte Winter Graugaard arrived about a week later and is just beautiful.
+The book “The children’s meditations In my heart” by Gitte Winter Graugaard arrived about a week after our initial conversation and is just beautiful.
 Even the colours on the font cover are calming and make you want to read it, however I was still unsure how the boys would take this and wanted to check it out myself first.

 The book starts with an introduction to the parent, explaining how best to use it in order to see the benefits of meditation with children and is then divided into 4 different practices

 Each practice is written with the intention to be read to child who is relaxed and preferably able to close their eyes and allow their imagination to take hold of the words you speak, whilst their body and breaths respond to the rhythm of your familiar voice.

 When I read these alone I thought they were stunning, the idea is wonderful but the images the words create are truly beautiful and peaceful and focuses on the importance of love.
 Both the act of loving others and ourselves and knowing we are loved.
 Something not all children are blessed with unfortunately and it did make me wonder whether my boys truly know they are loved or if “I love you” is just a sentence they hear us say so often it has lost meaning.

 And so I decided to introduce this book to the boys.